- The lack of consideration for relative inventory with the safety stock formula.

 - Service Level

-…is that they are calculated individually or in isolation from both one another per product location, but also in isolation from the constraints of the system.
-That is when safety stock is calculated it is calculated for a product location combination without consideration for the other product location combinations in the supply network.
-When a service level is set at a product location, it is most often set without consideration for what the service level on other product locations should be.
+…is that they are calculated individually or in isolation from both one another per product location, but also separation from the constraints of the system.
+That is when safety stock is computed, it is calculated for a product location combination without consideration for the other product location combinations in the supply network.
+When a service level is set at a product location, it is most often set without concern for what the service level on other product locations should be.
 This creates a scenario of unmatched goals versus the system’s ability to supply to those goals.

 How Inventory Parameters Should be Calculated